 Figure 19:

-The graph shows how often a radio flux S was measured at a given frequency f during the measurement.
+The graph (Figure 18) shows how often a radio flux S was measured at a given frequency f during the measurement.
 The colour is encoded on a logarithmic scale given by log10( NS,f + 1) and indicates the number NS,f of 1 second measurements at a frequency f yielding a radio flux level S.

 Figure 20: